-On March 1, 2021, there were two holders of record of our units, one holder of record of our Class A ordinary shares, four holders of our Class B ordinary shares and one holder of record of our warrants.
+On December 31, 2020, there were two holders of record of our units, one holder of record of our Class A ordinary shares and one holder of record of our warrants.

 (c) Dividends

 We have not paid any cash dividends on our ordinary shares to date and do not intend to pay cash dividends prior to the completion of our initial business combination.
 The payment of cash dividends in the future will be dependent upon our revenues and earnings, if any, capital requirements and general financial condition subsequent to completion of our initial business combination.
 The payment of any cash dividends subsequent to our initial business combination will be within the discretion of our board of directors at such time, and we will only pay such dividend out of our profits or share premium (subject to solvency requirements) as permitted under Cayman Islands law.
 If we incur any indebtedness in connection with our initial business combination, our ability to declare dividends may be limited by restrictive covenants we may agree to in connection therewith.